lukeify/scripts/README.md

 A collection of scripts that contain useful utilities and functions.

-On Linux, run `setup.sh` with admin privileges to automatically copy over shell scripts into `/usr/local/bin`.
+On Linux or Mac, run `setup.sh` with admin privileges to automatically copy over shell scripts into `/usr/local/bin`.